 No young person should be prevented of fulfilling their potential because of circumstances or poverty.
 We believe that all young people should know they are loved and have the resilience to thrive.
 We are working hard towards this goal.
-Currently located in Bradford, South Yorkshire and South West London, we are committed to finding solutions, speaking up and doing more for some of the most marginalised young people in our society.
+Currently located in Bradford and South West London, we are committed to finding solutions, speaking up and doing more for some of the most marginalised young people in our society.

 of young people say that their life is significantly better